arch-adi21/rust-misc/Overflowerror.md

 ## What is overflow error ?
 Overflow error refers to a situation were , you assign values to a variable higher than it can hold.
-For suppose there exists an 'i8' (signed integer) type integer where u can only store integers ranging from -128 to 127.
+For suppose there exists an _'i8' (signed integer)_ type integer where u can only store integers ranging from _-128 to 127_.
 If you assign a variavle with 'i8' type a value greater than 127 or smaller than -128 , it will throw an overflow error.

 > Partical Example :
 ```